 3. Weigh the cost of development time with the largest payoff

 The next thing is to accurately scope the development of a new feature versus what we think will have the best benefit for all of the teams that use ClickUp.

 This is the art of releasing features because often customers or members of our own team won’t exactly know how large a feature is or the work involved in making it a reality.

 Our development team balances what can be done with the resources at hand (that’s project management, right?).

 4. Align similar features to be developed in parallel

 Another part of development is understanding what needs to be done and then properly scheduling that to optimize your team’s work.
 At ClickUp, this is paramount.
 We must properly understand what our team can do as a whole and also what each individual contributor can do.
 Then we align what needs to be done with the team’s capacity and hit the flow state of development.

 When you group similar features together, there’s a lot of synergy that comes out of that and we’re able to head off bugs or add feature improvements before they’re even released.
-We don’t silo our product development, so there’s constant dialogue about what can (or can’t) happen.
+We don’t silo our product development, so there’s a constant dialogue about what can (or can’t) happen.